 What piqued my interest was their catchy headline, ‘Come Back to Bed.’

 The email content was short and to the point.
-The brand has also included a review in their email to prove their products are worth the investment.
+The brand has also included a review in its email to prove its products are worth the investment.

 It impressed me...